You want your chinchilla to be healthy.

 Oranges and mandarin oranges are very high in acidic content.
 Additionally, mandarin oranges contain phosphorus and too much sugar to be offered to your chinchilla.

 Avoid feeding your chinchilla mandarin oranges at all costs to avoid stomach pain and illness.

 Can Chinchillas Eat Oranges?

 No, chinchillas can’t eat oranges.

-Like mandarin oranges, oranges contain a high acidic level, too much sugar, and too much phosphorus.
+Like mandarin oranges, oranges have a high acidic level, too much sugar, and too much phosphorus.

 Can Chinchillas Eat Orange Peels?